 t-tests

-The t-tests analyze means of continuous measurements and can therefore be seen as continuous version of prop.test( ) that we used previously to analyze proportions that are means of binary outcomes.
+The t-tests analyze means of continuous measurements and can be seen as continuous version of prop.test( ) that we used previously to analyze proportions that are means of binary outcomes.

 One-sample t-test: (Try ?t.test.)